Hyperfov/link-previews/README.md

 });
 ```

-Which elements you add links to and when is up to you.
-For example, you might add previews to all links on the page:
+You can also pass through elements directly.
+For example, to add previews to all links on the page:

 ```js
 document.querySelectorAll("a").forEach((elt) => {